 - Using and Storing Your Mozzarella: The mozzarella can be used immediately or kept refrigerated for a week.
 To refrigerate, place the mozzarella in a small container.
 Mix a teaspoon of salt with a cup of cool whey and pour this over the mozzarella.
 Cover and refrigerate.

 Making Mozzarella Without the Microwave: Instead of microwaving the curds to make mozzarella, warm a large pot of water to just below boiling (about 190°F).
 Pour the curds into a strainer and nestle the strainer into the pot so the curds are submerged in the hot water.
 Let the curds sit for about five minutes.
 Wearing rubber gloves, fold the curds under the water and check their internal temperature.
 If it has not reached 135°F, let the curds sit for another few minutes until it does.
 Once the curds have reached 135°, lift them from the water and stretch as directed.
+Now go make za, via these pro pizza-making tips.

 These fresh cheeses have a limited shelf life and should be kept refrigerated.
 Check each recipe.
 In general, you should plan to use them within a few days.
 To be sure you are using your cheese while it is still of the best quality, you may want to label it with the date you made it and your own “use by” date based on the recipe.
+It may seem like complex stuff, but you can certainly make cheese at home.
+Moreover, you can whip up homemade cheese that you can be deservedly proud of.